jourde/GreenComp-table/README.md

 # Visual presentation of GreenComp

-This repository offers table formats of GreenComp, the European sustainability competence framework.
+This repository offers tables and interactive formats of GreenComp, the European sustainability competence framework.
 > "Bianchi, G., Pisiotis, U. and Cabrera Giraldez, M., GreenComp The European sustainability competence framework, Punie, Y. and Bacigalupo, M. editor(s), EUR 30955 EN, Publications Office of the European Union, Luxembourg, 2022, ISBN 978-92-76-46485-3, doi:10.2760/13286, JRC128040.
 GreenComp is shared under a Creative Commons licence CC BY." https://joint-research-centre.ec.europa.eu/greencomp-european-sustainability-competence-framework_en

 N.B.: You can access the [GreenComp in a Markdown format here](https://github.com/jourde/GreenComp-in-Markdown).